ghTaranto/scapesClassification/README.md

 By definition, it is possible to consider all cells adjacent to landmasses as island shelves.
-We can use (i) a shapefile to determine where the islands are located, (ii) the function `anchor.svo` to extract anchor cells from spatial vector objects and (iii) the function `anchor.cell` to perform the first step of our classification by classifying all cells adjacent to landmasses as island shelves:
+We can use (i) a shapefile to determine where the islands are located, (ii) the function *anchor.svo* to extract anchor cells from spatial vector objects and (iii) the function *anchor.cell* to perform the first step of our classification by classifying all cells adjacent to landmasses as island shelves (see `?anchor.cell` and `?anchor.svo` for more details):

 ``` r
 # READ SHAPEFILE